 - Check SERP results: Always analyze the top 10 ranking pages.
 If they’re all 4,000-word guides, your 1,000-word post won’t compete.

-My rating: ⭐⭐⭐⭐½ (4.5/5) — One of SE Ranking’s strongest features.
+My rating: ⭐⭐⭐⭐½ (4.5/5) — One of SE Ranking’s strongest features for bloggers and small business sites.

 Read more: SE Ranking Keyword Research Complete Guide